hybridgroup/taskmapper/README.md

 ## Support

-Currently ticketmaster supports the following systems:
+Currently taskmapper supports the following systems:

 ### Pivotal Tracker

-To use Pivotal Tracker with ticketmaster, install it:
+To use Pivotal Tracker with taskmapper, install it:
-    gem install ticketmaster-pivotal
+    gem install taskmapper-pivotal

-Then simply require it, and you are good to use Pivotal Tracker with ticketmaster!
+Then simply require it, and you are good to use Pivotal Tracker with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-pivotal'
+    require 'taskmapper-pivotal'
-    unfuddle = TicketMaster.new(:pivotal, {:username => "..", :password => ".."})
+    unfuddle = taskmapper.new(:pivotal, {:username => "..", :password => ".."})

-The source code is located at [ticketmaster-pivotal](http://github.com/hybridgroup/ticketmaster-pivotal)
+The source code is located at [taskmapper-pivotal](http://github.com/hybridgroup/taskmapper-pivotal)

 ### Lighthouse

-To use Lighthouse with ticketmaster, install it:
+To use Lighthouse with taskmapper, install it:
-    gem install ticketmaster-lighthouse
+    gem install taskmapper-lighthouse

-Then simply require it, and you are all set to use Lighthouse with ticketmaster!
+Then simply require it, and you are all set to use Lighthouse with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-lighthouse'
+    require 'taskmapper-lighthouse'
-    lighthouse = TicketMaster.new(:lighthouse, {:username => "..", :password => ".."})
+    lighthouse = taskmapper.new(:lighthouse, {:username => "..", :password => ".."})

-The source code is located at [ticketmaster-lighthouse](http://github.com/hybridgroup/ticketmaster-lighthouse)
+The source code is located at [taskmapper-lighthouse](http://github.com/hybridgroup/taskmapper-lighthouse)

 ### Basecamp

-To use Basecamp with ticketmaster, install it:
+To use Basecamp with taskmapper, install it:
-    gem install ticketmaster-basecamp
+    gem install taskmapper-basecamp

-Once you require it, then you are ready to use Basecamp with ticketmaster
+Once you require it, then you are ready to use Basecamp with taskmapper

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-basecamp'
+    require 'taskmapper-basecamp'
-    basecamp = TicketMaster.new(:basecamp, :domain => 'yourdomain.basecamphq.com', :username => 'you', :password => 'pass')
+    basecamp = taskmapper.new(:basecamp, :domain => 'yourdomain.basecamphq.com', :username => 'you', :password => 'pass')

-The source code is located at [ticketmaster-basecamp](http://github.com/hybridgroup/ticketmaster-basecamp)
+The source code is located at [taskmapper-basecamp](http://github.com/hybridgroup/taskmapper-basecamp)

 ### Github

-To use Github's issue tracking with ticketmaster, install it:
+To use Github's issue tracking with taskmapper, install it:
-    gem install ticketmaster-github
+    gem install taskmapper-github

-Once you require it, then you are ready to use Github and ticketmaster
+Once you require it, then you are ready to use Github and taskmapper

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-github'
+    require 'taskmapper-github'
-    github = TicketMaster.new(:github, :username => 'you', :password => 'pass')
+    github = taskmapper.new(:github, :username => 'you', :password => 'pass')

-The source code is located at [ticketmaster-github](http://github.com/hybridgroup/ticketmaster-github)
+The source code is located at [taskmapper-github](http://github.com/hybridgroup/taskmapper-github)

 ### Unfuddle

-To use Unfuddle with ticketmaster, install it:
+To use Unfuddle with taskmapper, install it:
-    gem install ticketmaster-unfuddle
+    gem install taskmapper-unfuddle

-Then simply require it, and you are good to use Unfuddle with ticketmaster!
+Then simply require it, and you are good to use Unfuddle with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-unfuddle'
+    require 'taskmapper-unfuddle'
-    unfuddle = TicketMaster.new(:unfuddle, {:username => "..", :password => "..", :account => ".."})
+    unfuddle = taskmapper.new(:unfuddle, {:username => "..", :password => "..", :account => ".."})

-The source code is located at [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle)
+The source code is located at [taskmapper-unfuddle](http://github.com/hybridgroup/taskmapper-unfuddle)

 ### Kanban Pad

-To use Kanban Pad with ticketmaster, install it:
+To use Kanban Pad with taskmapper, install it:
-    gem install ticketmaster-kanbanpad
+    gem install taskmapper-kanbanpad

-Once you require it, you can connect to Kanban Pad using ticketmaster!
+Once you require it, you can connect to Kanban Pad using taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-kanbanpad'
+    require 'taskmapper-kanbanpad'
-    kanbanpad = TicketMaster.new(:kanbanpad, {:username => "xx", :password => "xx"})
+    kanbanpad = taskmapper.new(:kanbanpad, {:username => "xx", :password => "xx"})

-The source code is located at [ticketmaster-kanbanpad](https://github.com/hybridgroup/ticketmaster-kanbanpad)
+The source code is located at [taskmapper-kanbanpad](https://github.com/hybridgroup/taskmapper-kanbanpad)

 ### Redmine

-To use Redmine with ticketmaster, install it:
+To use Redmine with taskmapper, install it:
-    gem install ticketmaster-redmine
+    gem install taskmapper-redmine

-Just require it, and you are ready to use Redmine with ticketmaster!
+Just require it, and you are ready to use Redmine with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-redmine'
+    require 'taskmapper-redmine'
-    redmine = TicketMaster.new(:redmine, {:username => "..", :password => "..", :server => ".."})
+    redmine = taskmapper.new(:redmine, {:username => "..", :password => "..", :server => ".."})

-The source code is located at [ticketmaster-redmine](http://github.com/hybridgroup/ticketmaster-redmine)
+The source code is located at [taskmapper-redmine](http://github.com/hybridgroup/taskmapper-redmine)

 ### Trac

-To use Trac with ticketmaster, install it:
+To use Trac with taskmapper, install it:
-    gem install ticketmaster-trac
+    gem install taskmapper-trac

-Require it, and you are happening to call Trac with ticketmaster!
+Require it, and you are happening to call Trac with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-trac'
+    require 'taskmapper-trac'
-    trac = TicketMaster.new(:trac, {:username => "..", :password => "..", :url => ".."})
+    trac = taskmapper.new(:trac, {:username => "..", :password => "..", :url => ".."})

-The source code is located at [ticketmaster-trac](http://github.com/hybridgroup/ticketmaster-trac)
+The source code is located at [taskmapper-trac](http://github.com/hybridgroup/taskmapper-trac)

 ### Codaset

-To use Codaset with ticketmaster, install it:
+To use Codaset with taskmapper, install it:
-    gem install ticketmaster-codaset
+    gem install taskmapper-codaset

-Require and you have connected to Codaset with ticketmaster!
+Require and you have connected to Codaset with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-codaset'
+    require 'taskmapper-codaset'
-    codaset = TicketMaster.new(:codaset, {:username => "foo", :password => "bar", :client_id => "your_client_id", :client_secret => "your_client_secret"})
+    codaset = taskmapper.new(:codaset, {:username => "foo", :password => "bar", :client_id => "your_client_id", :client_secret => "your_client_secret"})

-The source code is located at [ticketmaster-codaset](http://github.com/hybridgroup/ticketmaster-codaset)
+The source code is located at [taskmapper-codaset](http://github.com/hybridgroup/taskmapper-codaset)

 ### Bugzilla

-To use Bugzilla with ticketmaster, install it:
+To use Bugzilla with taskmapper, install it:
-    gem install ticketmaster-bugzilla
+    gem install taskmapper-bugzilla

-Require and you can talk to Bugzilla with ticketmaster!
+Require and you can talk to Bugzilla with taskmapper!

-    require 'ticketmaster'
+    require 'taskmapper'
-    require 'ticketmaster-bugzilla'
+    require 'taskmapper-bugzilla'
-    codaset = TicketMaster.new(:bugzilla, {:username => "foo", :password => "bar", :url => "https://bugzilla.mozilla.org"})
+    codaset = taskmapper.new(:bugzilla, {:username => "foo", :password => "bar", :url => "https://bugzilla.mozilla.org"})

-The source code is located at [ticketmaster-bugzilla](http://github.com/hybridgroup/ticketmaster-bugzilla)
+The source code is located at [taskmapper-bugzilla](http://github.com/hybridgroup/taskmapper-bugzilla)

 ## Creating a provider
 Creating a provider consists of three steps: